CALM-LMU/YeastMateDocs/docs/label.md

 To connect cells, select the path tool and click on the cells after each other, and finish the connection by pressing ```Escape```.
 This will add a connection to the layer.
 The expected connections for the two layers are:

-* Mating: The two first points should be the two mother cells, with an optional third point for the daughter cells if it exists.
+* Mating: The first two points should be the two mother cells, with an optional third point for the daughter cell if it exists.

 * Budding: The first point should be the mother and the second point should be the daughter cell.